riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 ```
 After calling this new eval, index is incremented by one with the respect of the bounds.

-From our previous experience we know that to parallelise matrix operations you have to split the matrix in N_THREADS parts that are independent and only then launching threads on them.
+From our previous experience we know that to parallelize matrix operations you have to split the matrix in N_THREADS parts that are independent and only then launching threads on them.
 This part of the code in the move was the part of the code that seems to necessitate this kind of improvement since inside it is performed a sum between the resulting tensor and the right-expression of the move operator.

-The move assignment operator was also modified but we are going only to describe how it works from an abstract point of view, to understand more about it we advise to check the code attached.
+The move assignment operator was also modified, but we are going only to describe how it works from an abstract point of view, to understand more about it we advise to check the code attached.

-The move checks if the N_THREADS is set to 1 and in this case the code that is run is the one provided by the initial library, instead if the number is larger then 1, the code behave to parallelize the operations.
+The move checks if the N_THREADS is set to 1 and in this case the code that is run is the one provided by the initial library, instead if the number is larger then 1, the code behave to parallelise the operations.

-At first we calculate the vector span, that contains at position i the number of cell that the i-th thread should elaborate.
+At first, we calculate the vector span, that contains at position i the number of cell that the i-th thread should elaborate.
 ```c++
 size_t counter = 1;
 for(auto w = widths.begin(); w != widths.end(); ++w){